Jason Heyward Preview, Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA across all MLB pitching staffs (4.99).
+- The Nationals have a 4.98 team ERA that ranks 27th among all league pitching staffs.

-- Nationals pitchers combine to give up the most home runs in baseball (218 total, 1.5 per game).
+- Nationals pitchers combine to give up 219 total home runs at a rate of 1.5 per game (most in baseball).

-- In his last time out on Friday, Sept.
-1, the righty went five innings against the Miami Marlins, giving up three earned runs while surrendering four hits.
+- In his most recent time out on Saturday, Sept.
+2, the right-hander tossed four innings against the Miami Marlins, allowing eight earned runs while surrendering 12 hits.

-- The 26-year-old has put up an ERA of 4.43, with 7.4 strikeouts per nine innings, in 21 games this season.
-Opposing hitters have a .255 batting average against him.
+- The 31-year-old has put up a 5.21 ERA and 6.8 strikeouts per nine innings in 27 games this season, while giving up a batting average of .289 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.